-- Applicants must meet one of the following (or equivalent), as well as the English Proficiency requirement: - Post-secondary degree or diploma from a recognized university, institute or college. - A combination of education and experience will be considered, upon approval from the Academic Chair. - All applicants must demonstrate English language proficiency prior to admission, including students educated in Canada.
+- Post-secondary degree or diploma from a recognized university, institute or college. - A combination of education and experience will be considered, upon approval from the Academic Chair. - All applicants must demonstrate English language proficiency prior to admission, including students educated in Canada.